Welcome to Northwestern Neurology!

 The department is organized into divisions that represent every subspecialty in neurology.
 Each division has a clinical and research core in its structure.
 The following programs are a sample of the resources that ensure that residents get solid training in all subspecialty areas of neurology:

 - The Les Turner ALS Center, one of the largest in the country, is the leader in research in neurogenetics of motor neuron diseases.
 Residents participate in the Amyotrophic Lateral Sclerosis (ALS) and neuromuscular clinics and may participate in basic science and clinical research projects.

 - Our Inpatient Stroke Center provides an environment for training in the latest therapeutic approaches for cerebrovascular diseases.
 We are also part of the NIH Stroke Trials Network (StrokeNet).

 - The 24 bed Neurological Critical Care Units at our affiliated care sites are staffed by fellowship trained critical care neurologists functions as a multidisciplinary program that includes neurology, neurosurgery, emergency medicine, and anesthesiology trainees.

 - The Comprehensive Epilepsy Center has an active clinic for complicated seizure patients and an inpatient monitoring unit, as well as a busy surgical program.

 - The Sleep Disorders Center, part of the newly established Center for Circadian and Sleep Medicine, recently expanded to 16 beds, conducts 1,200 sleep studies a year and is the world leader in circadian rhythm disorders.

-- The NIA funded Cognitive Neurology and Alzheimer's Disease Center has an active memory disorders clinic; the focus of research is brain mapping and functional neuroimaging.
+- The NIA funded Mesulam Center for Cognitive Neurology and Alzheimer's Disease has an active memory disorders clinic; the focus of research is brain mapping and functional neuroimaging.